ccabrales/merge-site/assignments/README.txt

 7. Once downloaded, click on the completed download and install the Merge apk
 8. Select open, and now Merge is running in your emulator!

+ALTERNATIVE LAUNCHING METHODS

+If you have an Android phone or device, you can download the apk directly and install it onto your device for use.
+Follow the above steps beginning at step 6, where you download the apk from the URL listed.
+You may need to enable installation in your device settings.
+Go to Settings > Security and check the box next to "Unknown Sources."
+A dialogue box may pop up asking you to confirm, and you can just press OK.

 HOW TO USE THE MERGE PROTOTYPE